Milwaukie High School

-Milwaukie High School is a public high school located in Milwaukie, Oregon, United States.
-It is one of seven high schools within the North Clackamas School District.
-The school's mascot is the mustang, and its colors are maroon and gold.
+Milwaukie High School (MHS) is a public high school located in Milwaukie, Oregon, United States.
+It is one of four public high schools within the North Clackamas School District.
+The school's mascot is the Mustang, and its colors are maroon and gold.

 History

-Milwaukie High School dates back to 1907.
+Milwaukie High School was built in 1907.
 The first building was replaced in 1925.
 The current Gym was rebuilt following the Columbus Day storm in 1962.

-The 1925 structure was deemed unsafe therefore it was demolished in 2018, and rebuilt in the same location with a similar footprint painted in the classic North Clackamas Grey and Tan.
-Along with a new building, the Gym and Commons (built in 1995) were remodeled including a newly designed gym floor and modern lighting.
-The school operated for two years in modulars, once removed a new track & field were installed.
+In 2018, the building was deemed unsafe.
+Therefore, it was rebuilt in the same location with a similar footprint painted in the classic North Clackamas Grey and Tan.
+Along with a new building, the Gym and Commons (built in 1995) were remodeled, including a newly designed gym floor and modern lighting.
+The school operated for two years in trailers built in the current track and field areas.

 The new building was finished in the fall of 2020, with students slated to return amidst the COVID-19 pandemic in 2021.
-The new main building was dedicated with a ribbon cutting ceremony on October 8, 2021.
+The new main building was dedicated with a ribbon-cutting ceremony on October 8, 2021.

 The school's first mascot, the Maroon, fell into disfavor with students because of its similarity to the word "moron."
-The student body voted on a new mascot and as a result the mustang was chosen.
+The student body voted on a new mascot, and as a result, the mustang was chosen.

 In 2005, the school added the Milwaukie Academy of the Arts to its campus.
-This charter school operates in conjunction with Milwaukie High School's main campus to offer a full course catalog.
+This is a charter school that operates with Milwaukie High School's main campus to offer a full course catalog.
 The school focuses on integrating the arts into core school subject areas.

+In 2023, beloved football coach Roland Aumeller ("Coach Aum") passed away.
+A school-wide memorial was held after school on November 4.
+His death was mourned throughout many, through Milwaukie residents and MHS alumni.
+Milwaukie High renamed its stadium after Aumeller in his honor.

+On August 13, 2024, World History, U.S. History and AP United States History teacher Alyson Battistel was named as Oregon's history teacher of the year.
+She went on to participate in the finalists for the National level competition.

+In 2024, along with the rest of the North Clackamas School District, the school banned the use of cellular devices on campus during school hours.
+In 2025, in accordance with state law, all schools in Oregon banned cell phone use in schools.